mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 # SubIndexes

 So far we have seen cases where we can select an entire region of interest.
 However,there are cases where you are interested in only a portion of this whole ROI.
 For instance there may be multiple targets in the left hand of an assignment and you want to select only one of them.
-Or your function may return multiple values.
+Or your function may return multiple values. or your right hand side contains a dictionary and you want a specific key-value pair.
 In those cases the

 ```python
 IntegerRefST("big_roi_sub_index",0,10),